ctxis/CAPE/README.md

 CAPE: Config And Payload Extraction

-CAPE is an addition to Cuckoo specifically designed to extract payloads and configuration from malware.
+CAPE is an extension of Cuckoo specifically designed to extract payloads and configuration from malware.

 CAPE can detect a number of malware techniques or behaviours, as well as specific malware families, from its initial run on a sample.